Online Marketplace VAT – Everything You Need to Know

 E-invoicing (short for electronic invoicing) is about automation and integration of data to streamline processes, reduce fraud and improve accuracy and VAT compliance.
 When it comes to online marketplace tax compliance where e-invoicing is required, invoice data is exchanged in a machine-readable format and validated automatically between marketplace operators, buyers and tax authorities’ systems.

 Digital Invoicing is when an invoice is delivered to a buyer in a digital format replacing paper-based physical invoices.
 So, this means reduced paper and postage costs, faster processing and easier storage of the invoice data but it doesn’t mean exchanging data between systems or integration with tax authorities.
+To achieve seamless compliance and enable direct data transfer for tax reporting, businesses can adopt an advanced e-invoicing solution that fully integrates with tax authorities and other systems, enhancing both accuracy and efficiency in the invoicing process.

 Online marketplace tax - a quick reference checklist